MakieOrg/Website/src/blogposts/v0.23.0/post.md

 f
 ```

-Annotation labels can be placed either in data space or relative to the target points in screen space, which makes it easy to achieve a consistent visual result regardless of axis scaling:
+Annotation labels can be placed either in data space or relative to the target points in screen space, making it easy to achieve a consistent visual result regardless of axis scaling:

 ```julia